Clarky117/Express-Note-Taker/README.md

 ## Description

-In week 11 of the UWA coding bootcamp we have been tasked with connecting the front end to the back end of a note taker application in which the front end has already been designed and supplied.
+Connected the front end to the back end of a note taker application in which the front end has already been designed and supplied.

 ## Key Points